Founders, fireworks and fun – here’s how the holiday started and how it’s going.

 In 2021, The Ministry of Interior put on a military parade, which included Saudi women officers for the first time.
 The parade also featured marching bands, horses and old-school cars used by the Saudi royal family.
 Plus, the Saudi Hawks, a fleet of the Royal Saudi Air Force, painted towns green and white with an impressive air display.

-Expats are encouraged to take part in Saudi National Day festivities – so don’t be shy.
-If you work in an office or live in a compound, there are bound to be special events with traditional food, music or even sword dancing.
+Expats are encouraged to participate in Saudi National Day festivities, so don’t be shy.
+Whether you work in an office or live in a compound, there are bound to be special events with traditional food, music, or even sword dancing.

 What are the Saudi National Day slogan and logo?

 As celebrations have grown, a Saudi National Day slogan and logo have been introduced.
-The Chairman of the Board of Directors of the General Authority for Entertainment Turki Al-Sheikh announced the slogan for the 93rd Saudi National Day: “We dream and we achieve”.
+This year marks the 94th National Day, and it looks set to be an exciting event.
+Turki Al-Sheikh, chairman of the Board of Directors of the General Entertainment Authority, has announced the theme – “We dream and we achieve”.

-This year’s theme ties in with Saudi Vision 2030 and how the Kingdom is filled with ambition.
-The new logo includes a man and a woman in the middle, and symbols of different projects across the country.
-The images include AlUla, AlSoudah, Astronaut Program, Cube Project, Diriyah, King Salman Park, The Line, Sindalah, Shuaiba Solar Power Plant and Sports Boulevard.
+This year’s theme continues from last year and ties in with Saudi Vision 2030 and the Kingdom’s ambition.
+The new logo includes a man and a woman in the middle and symbols of different projects across the country.
+The images include AlUla, Diriyah, King Salman Park, New Murabba, Sindalah Island, and the Astronaut Program.

 GO: Visit https://nd.gea.gov.sa for more information.